haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 trade-off vis-a-vis ordered container packages
 (e.g. [containers](http://hackage.haskell.org/package/containers)).
 Hashing-based
-data structures tend to be faster than comparison-based ones, at the cost of not providing operations the rely on the data being ordered.
+data structures tend to be faster than comparison-based ones, at the cost of not providing operations that rely on the data being ordered.

 This means that this package must be faster than ordered containers, or there would be no reason for it to exist, given that its functionality is a strict